Employment Relations Authority

 Radius Matua Rest Home and Hospital was ordered to reinstate Seionala Hammond to her former role after finding she was unfairly dismissed in March last year.
 Hammond had been dismissed after being accused of neglecting her duties in caring for her elderly patients.

-ity member James Crichton ordered a reinstatement because the employer “made a poor decision to dismiss against the weight of evidence”.
+In the ruling authority member James Crichton ordered a reinstatement because the employer “made a poor decision to dismiss against the weight of evidence”.
 Along with reinstatement he ruled that Radius should pay Hammond $4,000 in compensation for “the wrong done” and $10,000 as contribution to lost wages.

 The company, Radius Residential Care, is appealing the decision and Hammond has been instructed not to return to work but has been reinstated on the payroll according to the Bay of Plenty Times